MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Setup_Instructions.md

 ### Step 3.
 Installing Windows Server

-After setting up the VM from first step, The VM will boot to Microsoft windows installation Page.
+After setting up the VM in the second step, The VM will boot to Microsoft windows installation Page.

 ![Windows Installation screen](../Images/Screenshots/Windows_Installation.png)